Epic Mickey: Story

-After many decades of fame following the incident, Mickey had forgotten all about it until what appears to be the Blot enters his home through the mirror and abducts him into the ruined forgotten world, now named by this time as the Wasteland.
-Oswald all the while had his will and mind twisted from years of hiding and his jealousy of Mickey's rise to fame, unaware of the enigmatic Mad Doctor, who was formerly loyal to Oswald before siding with the Blot, and the Blot's plan to steal Mickey's heart, which they plan to use to escape Wasteland as the world's inhabitants lose their own hearts when they are forgotten and they are unable to leave because of this.
-However, Mickey frees himself before they can succeed and scares off the Blot with Yen Sid's brush, which had also fallen into Wasteland, forcing the Mad Doctor to flee.
-Oswald, who was spying on them, also flees, leaving Mickey to deal with the Mad Doctor's now-hostile mechanical arm.
+After many decades of fame following the incident, the same ink monster from before enters Mickey's bedroom and abducts him, dragging him through Yen Sid's workshop and into the ruined world, now known as Wasteland.
+After waking up, Mickey finds himself strapped to a table in a huge laboratory in Dark Beauty Castle by the Mad Doctor, who plans to steal Mickey's heart by using a large mechanical arm while Oswald the Lucky Rabbit spies on them from behind a machine.
+However, Mickey frees himself before he can succeed and scares off the ink monster, now known as The Shadow Blot, with Yen Sid's magic brush, which had fallen into Wasteland during Mickey's abduction, forcing the Mad Doctor to flee through a trap door.
+Oswald attempts using the trap door to escape after being spotted by Mickey but accidentally breaks a lever on the main controls for the mechanical arm, causing it to become hostile and forcing Oswald to escape another way.
+Gus, leader of the Gremlins, who serve as mechanics in Wasteland, suddenly arrives and helps Mickey disable the mechanical arm and guides Mickey out of Dark Beauty Castle.
+He also teaches Mickey how to use the magic brush, during which he notices drips coming off of Mickey's body and assumes that he may have absorbed some of the Blot's essence.
+Throughout his journey, Mickey fights Blotlings, the Blot's minions, and Beetleworx, the Mad Doctor's evil robotic creations.

-Gus, the leader of the Gremlins, who primarily serve as mechanics in Wasteland, helps Mickey disable the mechanical arm and escape out of Dark Beauty Castle, which the Mad Doctor was using as a hideout.
-Mickey also discovers that he was soaked with some of the Blot's ink.
-During his journey through the Wasteland, Mickey is guided by Gus and becomes armed with the brush, which allows Mickey to spray paint and thinner that can be used to erase or paint in toon objects and fight Blotlings, the Blot's spawn, and Beetleworx, the Mad Doctor's evil creations.
-After traveling through the gremlins' village, he confronts the Clock Tower, now driven insane after hearing the song "It's a Small World" for years.
-He makes it to Mean Street, where Wasteland's inhabitants mainly reside.
-There, he learns that Wasteland was once a peaceful place until an event called the Thinner Disaster occurred, followed by the arrival of the Blot.
-After locating Oswald at his sanctuary in Mickeyjunk Mountain, he reluctantly agrees to help Mickey escape.
-To do so, they go to the Moonliner Rocket at Tomorrow City, but Oswald discovers that the Mad Doctor has stolen essential parts from it to use for his evil plans, so Mickey goes to collect them.
-He retrieves the first part after defeating the corrupted Petetronic, an incarnation of Pete based on Sark from Tron, the next after defeating an animatronic version of Captain Hook in Ventureland, and confronts the Mad Doctor in the Lonesome Manor.
-After defeating him, it is revealed that he turned himself into an animatronic, which will allow him to survive the Blot's revolt before he is sent flying after Gus removes the last rocket part from his hovercraft.
-After acquiring all the parts, Oswald has Mickey help repel a Blot attack on Mickeyjunk Mountain.
+After traveling through the Gremlins' village in pursuit of Oswald, Mickey confronts the clock tower of It's a Small World, now driven insane after hearing the attraction's featured song non-stop for years.
+From there, he arrives at Mean Street, where's Wasteland populace mainly reside.
+After Oswald is located at his sanctuary within Mickeyjunk Mountain, he, despite his resentment towards Mickey for his potential involvement in the robbery of his fame, agrees to help him escape Wasteland since he still has a heart, which Wasteland's inhabitants are stripped of after being forgotten and are unable to leave the dimension without them.
+To do so, they journey to the Moonliner Rocket in Tomorrow City, only to discover that the Mad Doctor had stolen essential parts from it to use for his plot, so Oswald sends Mickey and Gus to collect them.
+The duo retrieve the first part after defeating the corrupted Petetronic, an incarnation of Pete based on Sark from Tron, the next after confronting an animatronic version of Captain Hook in Pirates of the Wasteland based on Pirates of the Caribbean, and then confront the Mad Doctor in Lonesome Manor.
+Upon defeating him, it is revealed that the Mad Doctor had transfigured himself into a Beetleworx in order to survive the Blot's revolt and conquer Wasteland, before he is sent flying after Gus removes the last rocket part from his hovercraft.